 The database records both fatal and non-fatal incidents, but the statistics published here include only those that resulted in a life lost.
 Other exposures that caused injury or potential risk to health are not included.
-Many of the incidents that resulted in the included fatalities will have also injured or affected other individuals.
+Many of the incidents that resulted in the included fatalities will have also injured or affected other individuals, some to a life-changing extent.
+We can only emphasise that our statistics only gives a baseline for the possible devastation that unintentional carbon monoxide poisoning causes to UK citizens of all ages, class, income, ethnicity and location every year - there are undoubtedly fatalities that we are not aware of.

 The database itself covers all information that CO-Gas Safety has been able to compile for incidents that took place from 01/09/1995 to the present day.
-The statistics shown in this press pack were gathered from the database on 31/08/2020 and therefore do not include any data that was added to, or updated in, the database after that date.
-For this reason, there may be incidents that took place before 31/08/2020 (but recorded by CO-Gas Safety after that date) that are not included in this set of statistics.
+The statistics shown in this press pack were gathered from the database on 31/08/2021 and therefore do not include any data that was added to, or updated in, the database after that date.
+For this reason, there may be incidents that took place before 31/08/2021 (but recorded by CO-Gas Safety after that date) that are not included in this set of statistics.
 This often includes cases where the necessary inquest has not yet been concluded and sometimes this can take several years.
-This year we are including 2 fatalities that are yet to have an inquest conclusion, as the Marine Accident Investigation Branch has already made public that the official causes of death were accidental carbon monoxide poisoning.